-Sorry, no review of Baten Kaitos Origins yet.
+Sorry, no Baten Kaitos Origins review yet.

 Baten Kaitos Origins is a prequel to Baten Kaitos: Eternal Wings and the Lost Ocean, a Nintendo GameCube exclusive released in late 2004.
 The plot revolves around a group of characters who are struggling to discover the source of frightening changes (both natural and political) that are occurring in their world.
 During their journey, they will learn many details that help flesh out the first game, including how the despotic Empire government came to be.